CollectorContributor/Hacktoberfest-Code-Mania/README.md

 * Add various Data Structure/ Algorith related code, with respect to different languages.
+* Creation of Issues and should be mentioned same in PR
 * Please Create seperate folders according to language of code, if certain folder do not exist.

 ## Contributing